A Complete 70+ Website Design Questionnaire to Impress Clients

 - Does your company have a logo/established image & branding guidelines (e.g. fonts, colour schemes etc)? – If these are not provided, so much the better for you, you’ll just need to make sure you conform to the brand guidelines provided to you.
 If not, you are going to have more work, designs proofs and approvals to iterate on, so better cater for this in advance.

-- Do you have print materials (such as business cards or brochures) that we need to match? – Similar to brand guidelines, you need to make sure you’re in sync with any other materials they already have, of course unless you have agreed to do otherwise beforehand.
+- Do you have print materials and media (such as business cards or brochures) that we need to match? – Similar to brand guidelines, you need to make sure you’re in sync with any other materials they already have, of course, unless you have agreed to do otherwise beforehand.
 Of course, this is best to have in writing, hence why this is a good question to have in the web design client questionnaire.

 Concluding the website design questionnaire